vtisbierek/daily-journal/README.md

 A simple personal blog, with no user login or authentication.
-Made with Bootstrap + Express.js + MongoDB.
+Made with EJS + Express.js + MongoDB.